ishmukul/covid19-vis/Readme.md

 # Data extraction for COVID-19 cases
 This script extracts data for confirmed cases, cases that resulted in deaths, and recovered cases for each country and province, and writes data into a separate csv file.

-It also plots this data for visualization.
-Further analysis pending.
+Visualization: Plots line plots for each country and province.
+Pie charts: Plots pie chart for countries with Province data.

 Directory structure:
 Readme.md : This Readme file.